Interpreting risk scores

 Ambiguous — could be either. |

-Crisis verdicts are gated on subject == "self".
-A user reporting "my
+Crisis-axis salience contributions are gated on subject == "self".
+A

-friend said they want to die" will show some signal on the suicide axis
+user reporting "my friend said they want to die" will show some signal

-not the speaker.
-Third-party disclosures still fire risks.abuse,
+because the person at risk is not the speaker.
+Third-party disclosures

-risks.exploitation, etc. — the speaker may be reporting a victim.
+the speaker may be reporting a victim.

-verdict shape table
+salience shape table

-| Rough shape | Verdict |
+| Rough shape | Lands in band |

 |---|---|

-| Self-attributed suicide signals with corroboration, low fiction, and imminence markers | danger |
+| Self-attributed suicide signals with corroboration, low fiction, and imminence markers | Danger (salience ≥ 0.60) |

-| Self-attributed suicide signals with lower confidence or under fiction framing | watch |
+| Self-attributed suicide signals with lower confidence or under fiction framing | Watch (0.30 ≤ salience < 0.60) |

-| Moderate signal on any self-attributed user-risk axis | watch (at minimum) |
+| Moderate signal on any self-attributed user-risk axis | Watch (at minimum) |

-| AI-side axis firing in the presence of user-side signal | watch |
+| AI-side axis firing in the presence of user-side signal | Watch |

-| Minor-involving safeguarding failure | danger (not fiction-descoped) |
+| Minor-involving safeguarding failure | Danger (not fiction-descoped) |

 Third-party disclosure (subject == "other") on abuse/exploitation |

-watch (reporting a victim) |
+Watch (reporting a victim) |

-| No above-threshold signals | clear |
+| No above-threshold signals | Clear (salience < 0.30) |

 What Ocular deliberately won't claim